 Linux commands are important for Linux beginners.
-This cheat sheet covers 10 basic Linux commands.
+This cheat sheet covers all the basic Linux commands.
 It can help Linux beginners learn Linux quickly.
-Join our email group below.
-We can send you a free Linux account.
-You can use this account to log in to our cloud server and practice these commands.

 - ls command – lists contents of current working directory